MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZXNzYWdlIjoiSGVsbG8gZnJvbSBXaGl0ZUhhdCEifQ.XSYkatPu3LirweyU13rLWblqQRNvbqoJJ0qwX_mdYgM`

 Use https://jwt.io to see the secret message hidden inside this token!

-Create your own message and send it as a JWT in the chat!
+*Activity*: Create your own messages and send them to the Slack channel!

 A JWT is made up of 3 parts:
 * **Header** - specifies the type of token and the algorithm used to sign the token